 Ranked 2nd: Most Used Social Media Platforms Worldwide

-For context, there are just shy of 4 billion active social media users globally.
-So YouTube is one of just three sites that can claim to have captured at least a 50% share of all social media users.
+For context, there are just shy of 4.5 billion active social media users globally.
+So YouTube is one of just two sites that can claim to have captured at least a 50% share of all social media users.

 YouTube User Demographics